cohen990/entropy-analysis/NOTES.md

 Can you construct a tree out of module references? probably more of a graph?

 Maybe I could take inspiration from the dependencies entropy pictured above

+entropy per loc represents a sort of... complexity density.
+You would expect this to increase as a project matures, adding more edge cases and error handling.

+worth outputting the entropy hot spots?